notpresident35/awesome-learn-gamedev/README.md

 [Tool Dev](https://www.youtube.com/watch?v=pZ45O2hg_30&list=PLImQaTpSAdsBKEkUvKxw6p0tpwl7ylw0d) 💠🟪 - An introduction to tool development (or creating tools to make game development more productive) and editor scripting in Unity by Freya Holmér.

+[Dive Into Systems](https://diveintosystems.org) - A free textbook on computer systems and C programming.

 [Gamedev in Rust for Beginners](https://arewegameyet.rs/#resources) - A collection of books, tutorials, articles, and a community to boot.